Skip navigation

 Heart-healthy lifestyle changes that can help you lower or control your cholesterol include:

 • Heart-healthy eating.
 A heart-healthy eating plan limits the amount of saturated and trans fats that you eat.
 It recommends that you eat and drink only enough calories to stay at a healthy weight and avoid weight gain.
-It encourages you to choose a variety of nutritious foods, including fruits, vegetables, whole grains, and lean meats.
+It also encourages you to choose a variety of nutritious foods, including fruits, vegetables, whole grains, and lean meats.
 Examples of eating plans that can lower your cholesterol include the Therapeutic Lifestyle Changes diet and the DASH eating plan.

 • Managing stress.
 Research has shown that chronic stress can sometimes raise your LDL cholesterol and lower your HDL cholesterol.